 - Manages projects

-- Juris Doctorate and member in good standing in the state of Texas state bar
+- Juris Doctorate degree and member in good standing of Texas State Bar

-- Computer proficiency with Microsoft Office, LexisNexis (preferred), and the internet
+- Computer skills required; experience with Microsoft Office, Lexis, and the internet

-- Ability to work well with others on a team of attorneys, paralegals, administrative assistants, supervised by Lead Counsel
+- Ability to work well with others on a team of attorneys, paralegals, administrative assistants, supervised by an attorney Lead Counsel

-- Must be able to handle a heavy caseload
+- Must be able to handle a large caseload

-- Excellent verbal, written and interpersonal skills are key to working with a variety of internal and external contacts as well as for preparing reports, pleadings, and correspondence, collaborating with others, etc. You will work independently as well as part of a cohesive team.
+- Excellent verbal, written and interpersonal skills are key to working with a variety of internal and external contacts as well as for preparing reports, pleadings, and correspondence, collaborating with others, etc. Will work independently as well as part of a cohesive team.